charlesjlee/24game/README.md

 # Word Hunt Solver

-wordhuntsolver.com is a web app built with ReactJS.
-It will find all possible words that can be drawn in a grid of letters.
-The project was inspired by the game "word hunt" on [GamePigeon](http://gamepigeonapp.com/).
+This repo is a ReactJS web app to solve [24 game](https://en.wikipedia.org/wiki/24_Game).
+The front-end is a simplified version of [mtomko87's WordHuntSolver repo](https://github.com/mtomko87/wordhuntsolver) and solution enumeration is powered by [auntyellow's repo](https://github.com/auntyellow/24).

 # To run locally
     npm install